rafal-szypulka/b2m-nodejs/docs/Prometheus-Grafana.md

         group: 'production'

 ```
 replace xxx.xxx.xxx.xxx with your own host machine's IP.
-In the lab VM, the IP address should be `10.0.0.1`
+In the Skytap lab VM, the IP address should be `10.0.0.1`.

 2).
 Start Prometheus & Grafana stack: